Gertjan423/index_test_course/chapter1.md

 ---
 title        : Mutating joins yyy description  : Mutating joins add new variables to one data set from another data set, matching observations across rows in the process.
 This chapter will explain the various ways you can join data sets together and what happens when you do.

---- type:VideoExercise lang: xp: skills: key:bba6c32695
+--- type:VideoExercise lang:r xp: skills: key:ba91623243
 ## Welcome to the course!
 Introduction.
 Why use dplyr to join data?
 Many data sets come in multiple tables, in fact that's the easiest way to store large data. dplyr joins faster are faster than base merges and preserve row order.
 You can also use them with dplyr's built in SQL backend.

 *** =video_link

---- type:MultipleChoiceExercise lang: xp: skills: key:f99bcbe27a
+--- type:MultipleChoiceExercise lang:r xp: skills: key:b78e8a0ea3
 ## The advantages of dplyr
 Which is not a reason to use dplyr to join data?

 *** =instructions